dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 ^^^^^^^^^^^
 Refresh all will look at all of your third-party accounts and do the following:

-- Create stub workflows for all git repositories which do not exist on Dockstore
+- Create stub workflows for all Git repositories which do not exist on Dockstore
 - Refersh all workflows that have been converted from stub to full workflows
 - Add user to any workflows that exist on Dockstore that they should have access to

-To refresh all, select the refresh all icon button on the left side of the page.
+To refresh all, select the refresh all icon button on the left side of the My Workflows page.

 .. note:: For existing organizations, you can select `Refresh Organization`
           to perform a refresh all on a specific organization.